 - According to the Commercial Driver's License Information System, in 2009 the average age of a driver is 39 years. - Obesity and a sedentary lifestyle increase the risk of CVD.
 Both are more common in the commercial driving population than in the general population. - Driving stressors, such as traffic congestion, erratic shift work, a sense of responsibility for others, and emotional distress due to belligerent passengers, can lead to increased neurosympathetic and adrenocortical catecholamine and cortisol release.
-This increases the likelihood of changes in arterial tone, myocardial excitability and contractility, and thromboge to p opensity, particularly given the aging workforce in the United States. - Drivers are exposed to other environmental stressors that may be demonstrated to the cardiovascular system, such as excessive noise, temperature extremes, air pollution, and whole body vibration.
+This increases the likelihood of changes in arterial tone, myocardial excitability and contractility, and thrombogenic propensity, particularly given the aging workforce in the United States. - Drivers are exposed to other environmental stressors that may be detrimental to the cardiovascular system, such as excessive noise, temperature extremes, air pollution, and whole body vibration.

-The effect of CVD on the commercial driver is significant now as d win increase in the future.
+The effect of CVD on the commercial driver is significant now and will increase in the future.

-The major clinical manifestations of CVD are acute myoc ardial infarction, angina pectoris, sudden death, and congestive heart failure.
+The major clinical manifestations of CVD are acute myocardial infarction, angina pectoris, sudden death, and congestive heart failure.
 Arrhythmia is the most likely cause of sudden driver incapacitation.
 However, coronary heart disease (CHD) is the most common etiology.
-Estimated frequencies of initial presentation of CHD are approximately 50% acute in good and infarction, 30% angina, and 20% sudden death.
-Sudden cardiac dysfunction is particular view want to safety-sensitive positions, such as pilots, merchant marines, and commercial drivers in these is bs, policies are expected to protect against gradual or sudden incapacitation on the job and harm to the public.
+Estimated frequencies of initial presentation of CHD are approximately 50% acute myocardial infarction, 30% angina, and 20% sudden death.
+Sudden cardiac dysfunction is particularly relevant to safety-sensitive positions, such as pilots, merchant marines, and commercial drivers.
+In these jobs, policies are expected to protect against gradual or sudden incapacitation on the job and harm to the public.